 Supported by fellowships from the Open Society Foundations and Rutgers University’s Institute for the Study of Employee Ownership and Profit Sharing.

-- Morshed Mannan and Nathan Schneider, “Conversion to Accountability: Strategies for Multi-Stakeholder Ownership in the Platform Economy”
+- Morshed Mannan and Nathan Schneider, “Exit to Community: Strategies for Multi-Stakeholder Ownership in the Platform Economy,” Georgetown Law Technology Review (forthcoming)

 - Nathan Schneider and Jason Wiener, “Exit to Co-op,” concept slide deck (2017)